juancastillo0/dart_auth/README.md

 - English
 - Spanish

-However, they may be added in the server or client configuration.
+However, other translations may be added in the server or client configuration.

 ## Backend Translations

+Contains the messages sent to the client

 ### Translation class

-This class provides a way to represent a message thar can be translated using a Backend [`Translations`](./lib/src/backend_translation.dart) class.
+This class provides a way to represent a message that can be translated using a Backend [`Translations`](./lib/src/backend_translation.dart) class.

 ## Frontend Translations